jensnt/io_import_build_map/README.md

 4. The Add-on has it's own preferences where you can set the path to your texture folders.
 Here you can use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
 It contains a small set of free textures for the example map **SHOCK.MAP**.
 Or you can use textures from a game if you own a copy.
-See: [Getting original textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)
+See: [Getting textures](https://github.com/jensnt/io_import_build_map#getting-original-textures)

 #### All textures need to be PNG or JPG files and use one of the following numbering formats as name:
 - As created by the Xtract tool: 056-002.png